Adirraphael/ecommerce_data_analysis/README.md

 # Ecommerce Sales Analysis

-  A personal project to build an end-to-end sales analytics pipeline using modern data stack tools.
+A personal project to build an end-to-end sales analytics pipeline using modern data stack tools — from synthetic data generation to a fully interactive Tableau dashboard.
+I built a scalable ELT pipeline using Snowflake as the cloud data warehouse, dbt for dimensional modeling and data transformation, and GitHub Actions for workflow automation.

-  ## What this project does

-  I generated a synthetic ecommerce dataset and loaded it into
-  Snowflake, then built a dbt data model on top of it, and plan to visualize everything in Tableau.

-  ## Tech Stack

-  - **Python** — generated and loaded fake ecommerce data into
-  Snowflake
-  - **Snowflake** — cloud data warehouse storing raw and transformed data
-  - **dbt** — data transformation and modeling
-  - **Tableau** — dashboarding and visualization (coming soon)
+The pipeline ingests synthetic ecommerce data, executes incremental loads, applies business logic through staging and marts layers, and surfaces insights via interactive Tableau dashboards with cross-filtering capabilities.
   ## Data Pipeline

   Raw data (Python) → Snowflake (ECOMMERCE_RAW) → dbt staging → dbt